Libre-TrainSim/Libre-TrainSim/docs/index.md

 ## News:

+### November 2020 - Release of 0.7

+The waiting has an end!
+Version 0.7 was just released.
+It took the developers +100 hours to develop this version, and we are very proud of it.
+Have fun!

+#### Significant Changes:

+- Trains are now rendered from outside
+- NPC-Trains - You are'nt alone anymore!
+- Tracks rewrited - pitched and tended rails are possible now
+- New Track: U2-Nuremberg
+- New Train: JFR1_Grey
+- Editor for creating content -> can be downloaded at https://libre-trainsim.de
+- Editor documentation
+- Tutorial videos for track builders (will be published in the next days)
+- Autopilot
+- Different camera views
+- More settings
+- Live track information
+- Improved HUD
+- Music in main menu
+- Train lights
+- Contact Points: Signals can now be changed by trains
+- Intelligent Signals: They automatically find the signal after themselves
+- Block Signals
+- Fixed a ton of bugs
+- many more...

+#### What comes next?

+That's a good question..
+We are waiting first for feedback of 0.7, and then decide, what to develop further on.
+Some ideas are an ingame editor, better sound system, longer tracks, and multi language support.
+You can follow the newest progress here: https://github.com/Jean28518/Libre-TrainSim/projects/4

+#### Your Feedback is very important!

+Only if we know, what you like, and dislike, we can make Libre-TrainSim a better game.
+So it would be great to fill in our newest feedback form: https://libre-trainsim.de/feedback

 ### October 2020

 Hello all!
 I hope you had a great summer!
 So the weather will get colder, and rainy, so I continued the development of Libre TrainSim.